7 Tips for Writing a Client Report (with Sample Report)

 1. Agree on Timing and Content

 Establish report timing and content at the start of your client engagement.
 Every engagement will be different, but it is important to communicate effectively with your client from start to finish.
 For long-term projects, your client may prefer a monthly phone call, weekly email summaries, and a quarterly report.
 Some clients may want a short weekly report and a more comprehensive monthly report.
-Establish up front the frequency, method, and detail of communications.
+Establish the frequency, method, and detail of communications upfront.

 2. Write a Strong Summary

-Even with up front agreement, some clients, particularly senior level managers, may not have time to read the entire report.
-Use an “executive summary” format that can easily stand alone to communicate the significant parts of the report, including hard facts and figures.
+Even with an initial agreement, some clients—particularly senior-level managers—may not have time to read the entire report.
+Use an “executive summary” format that can easily stand alone to communicate the significant parts of the report, including hard data.

 3. Maximize Readability